arashnm80/arashnm80.github.io/quotes.md

 > Anybody can do it, question is who does?

+> Diff between 121 and 120 mins is nothing, diff between 1' and 0' is everything.

+> To become great, I should become good first.

+> No matter how much I can stretch, in the end I have a limited rope.
+The challenge is to maximize the area.

 > I'm born righ now in this situation, with this knowledge and experience, so what am I gonna do now?

 > Any change is a mean to produce energy.